 The type of information we may collect and hold includes personal information about:

-- clients, business associates and potential clients or their employees;
+- clients, business associates and potential clients or their representatives and suppliers;

 - information about individuals that we collect in the course of acting for clients;